 One of southern Georgia’s “best kept secrets,” this park is known for agricultural history shown at Heritage Farm, with log cabins, a corn crib, tobacco barn, cane mill and other exhibits.
-Children enjoy feeding the park's farm animals, which usually include goats, sheep, chickens, pigs and donkeys.
+Children enjoy seeing the park's farm animals, which usually include goats, sheep, chickens, pigs and donkeys.
 Overnight accommodations include camping, cottages and the Burnham House, an elegantly decorated 19th-century cabin perfect for romantic getaways.

 Seventeen-Mile River and a boardwalk wind through cypress swamp where rare and endangered plants grow.
-Pitcher plants, shy Indigo Snakes and Gopher Tortoises make their homes in this wiregrass community.
+Pitcher plants, shy indigo snakes and gopher tortoises make their homes in this wiregrass community.
 Birding and nature photography are exceptional.